 Though Texas would never claim the South and the South would never claim Texas, Austin tends to lean more Southern in terms of the friendliness of the people.
 I always tell people when they visit Austin to determine if it is a place they’d like to relocate, strike up conversations with people when you are out.
 Austinities are always willing to give you their opinions and will probably talk to you for longer than you want to talk to them.
 When you move, get involved in either neighborhood activities or some clubs and you’ll have more friends than you probably had back home.
 Most everyone is a transplant and they understand what it’s like to be new.

-I have several stories of going to house warming parties of clients who just moved to the area and showing up to a house full of people, while the moving part was really easy thanks to services as the st petersburg fl movers get to know their neighbors is not that easy.
+I have several stories of going to house warming parties of clients who just moved to the area and showing up to a house full of people.
 Most of the time it is within weeks of them moving in and they have already met their neighbors, made friends with parents at their kid’s schools and co-workers.
 One couple told me they lived in their home town for 30 years and they would have never had this many people at a house warming party there if they would have decided to stay where they were and buy a house.
 Another testament to how friendly Austin is.

 # 4: Austin Traffic Sucks